NeshkaD/FlashPrepDemo/flashprep-backend/README.md

     `node ./server.js`

-    This will start the server on `http://localhost:8080/ ` or please check your .env file
+    This will start the server on `http://localhost:8080/ `

 ### Run Test
 Running a test is easy.